UKCloud/documentation/articles/vmware/vmw-how-create-static-route.md

 ## Overview

-Static routing allows you to configure your edge gateway to indicate to other networks how to get to further networks.
-It's particularly useful if you need to route between virtual data centres (VDCs) in the same vOrg.
-Static routing is the only option in vCloud Director; routing protocol cannot be used.
+Static routing allows you to configure your edge gateway with knowledge of other networks which are not directly connected to it.
+It's particularly useful if you need to route between virtual data centres (VDCs) in the same vOrg, or route traffic to vApp networks.
+Static routing is the only option on edge gateways; dynamic routing protocols cannot be used.

 As an example, you may have a vApp network `192.168.8.0/24` routed to a VDC network called `Front end network`.
 You could create a static route to enable traffic to get to the outside IP of the vApp edge at `192.168.4.33` (a NAT will exist there).